nasa/openmct/docs/src/guide/index.md

   as a shared worker); if the `key` is unknown, returns `undefined`.

 # Models
-Domain object models in Open MCT Web are JavaScript objects describing the persistent state of the domain objects they describe.
+Domain object models in Open MCT are JavaScript objects describing the persistent state of the domain objects they describe.
 Their contents include a mix of commonly understood metadata attributes; attributes which are recognized by and/or determine the applicability of specific extensions; and properties